afkaf/kyber-k2so-python/README.md

 ## Acknowledgments

 Thanks to Symbolic Software for their development of the original Kyber-K2SO library in Go.
 This Python project is a translation and adaptation of their work, intended to make the Kyber KEM accessible to Python developers interested in post-quantum cryptography.
+The original Go implementation by Symbolic Software can be found at [Symbolic Software's Kyber Repository](https://github.com/symbolicsoft/kyber-k2so).

 ## Disclaimer